Submitted by on

 What are CMMC Requirements?

 CMMC requirements must be adhered to by DIB contractors and subcontractors in the DoD supply chain.
-As a result, CMMC directly impacts hundreds of thousands of organizations that work with the DoD.
-Assessment requirements by CMMC level can be recapped as follows: At CMMC 2.0 compliance Level 1, self-assessments are deemed an acceptable form of verification that organizations are adhering to the requirement.
+As a result, CMMC directly impacts thousands of organizations that work with the DoD.
+Assessment requirements by CMMC level can be recapped as follows:

-In the execution of the CMMC Level 3 Certification Assessment, DCMA DIBCAC may perform checks of CMMC Level 2 security requirements in accordance with CMMC Level 3 scoping.
+• At CMMC Level 3, the Defense Contract Management Agency (DCMA) Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) will perform an assessment of CMMC Level 3 security requirements in accordance with NIST SP 800-172 for information systems within the Level 3 CMMC Assessment Scope. .
+In execution of the CMMC Level 3 Certification Assessment, DCMA DIBCAC may perform checks of CMMC Level 2 security requirements in accordance with CMMC Level 3 scoping.
 If DCMA DIBCAC identifies that a Level 2 security requirement is not met, the Level 3 assessment process may be placed on hold or terminated.

 CMMC Compliance Requirements and Regulations